mukhinzzz/drag-n-drop/README.md

-# drag-n-drop
-It's a drag-n-drop template as in canban boards
+#It's a drag-n-drop template as in canban boards